phayes/fimble/README.md

 ## How it works

 Fimble works by computing the [blake3](https://github.com/BLAKE3-team/BLAKE3) cryptographic hash of the specified directories.
-This is very fast and is done with very little overhead.

 To create a manifest, fimble creates a space-efficient bloom-filter.
 This is fairly expensive, but the resulting manifest is small and easy to pass around or check into version control.